rl-institut/open_plan/docs/view_components/menu_bar.rst

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Rectangular drop-down menu buttons present on a horizontal bar above the flow chart ribbon
+* Rectanguladasdasdadadadada above the flow chart ribbon
 * Rendered on every view of the tool UI
 * The current scenario is highlighted in the drop-down list which results when the *Scenarios* menu is clicked